hpc/pavilion2/docs/advanced.rst

 you can apply to any test when you run it.
 They have the same format as the host configs, but multiple can be provided per test.

-Unlike host configs, mode configs apply _last_ in the process, overriding values set be host configs and the test itself.
+Unlike host configs, mode configs apply *last* in the process, overriding values set by host configs and the test itself.

 For example, the following mode file could be used to set a particular set of slurm vars: